ksentak/eagles-api/README.md

 # Eagles API

-The Eagles API is a RESTful API built with NestJS that provides basic player information for players on the current roster of the Philadelphia Eagles.
-The API is built with NestJs and is deployed to an AWS Lambda using the Serverless framework.
+The Eagles API is a RESTful API built with Python & FastApi that provides basic player information for players on the current roster of the Philadelphia Eagles.
+The API is deployed to a Google Cloud Run instance.

 ## Table of Contents